CohenEmmanuel/Data-Driven-Auto-Portfolio-Project/README.md

 ## Project Background

-Data Driven Auto, established in 2010, is a prominent US-based auto dealer operating within the automotive industry.
-Over the years, the company has built a robust business model centered around providing a diverse range of vehicles to meet the varying needs of consumers across the United States.
-As a data analyst at Data Driven Auto, my role involves leveraging data to uncover critical insights that drive the company's success.
-Key business metrics include sales volume, customer satisfaction, and market share, which are pivotal in shaping strategic decisions.
+Data Driven Auto (DDA), established in 2010, is a prominent US-based auto dealer that over the years has built a robust business model centered around providing a diverse range of vehicles to meet the varying needs of consumers across the country.

+Currently focused on expansion, DDA plans to harness its vast data on used car market sales and competitor activities accumulated over recent years.
+This project aims to comprehensively analyze and synthesize the available data to uncover key insights that will support strategic decisions-making to move them closer to their growth goals.

 Insights and recommendations are provided on the following key areas:

-- **Category 1: Identifying the Best Makes and Models of Cars to Invest In**
-  - Analysis of market demand and performance metrics to pinpoint high-potential makes and models.
+- **Vehicle Profitability:** Evaluation of auto sales transactions with a focus on factors that impact profit margins including make, model, condition, etc.
   - Recommendations for optimizing inventory investments based on profitability and consumer preferences.

-- **Category 2: Identifying the Performance of Competitors to Understand Which Ones Would Be the Best Choice to Acquire**
-  - Competitive analysis to evaluate the financial health and market positioning of potential acquisition targets.
-  - Strategies for identifying and acquiring competitors that align with our growth objectives.

-- **Category 3: Identifying Historical Sales Patterns, Focused on Transaction Volume and How It Relates to Key Factors Such as Profit Margin**
-  - Examination of historical sales data to uncover trends in transaction volume and profit margins.
-  - Insights into the relationship between sales patterns and key financial metrics to inform strategic planning.

-- **Category 4: Regional Comparisons, Comparing Various Regions and States to Decide Where to Target from a Geographical Perspective**
+- **Competitive Landscape:** Assessment of competitor transactions and volume to further understanding of market share

+- **Sales Trend:** Historical sales patterns to identify any seasonal trends that may be present

-  - Comparative analysis of regional sales performance to identify high-growth areas.
+- **Regional Comparisons:** An evaluation of regional sales market size
-  - Recommendations for targeted marketing and expansion strategies based on regional insights.

 The SQL queries used to inspect and clean the data for this analysis can be found here [link].